MV Aurora (1955)

-MV Aurora is a cruise ship built in Germany in 1955.
-After several changes of ownership and name, as of 2024 she is moored in Stockton, California, US, and undergoing restoration.
+MV Aurora was a cruise ship built in Germany in 1955.
+After several changes of ownership and name, as of 2024 she was moored in Stockton, California, United States, and was undergoing restoration until May 22 when she began to take on water and partially sank, damaging it beyond repair.
+In December 2024, the ship was towed away for scrapping, which was completed May 13, 2025.

 History

 Launch and passenger service

-Aurora was launched as the Wappen von Hamburg for HADAG at Blohm & Voss, intended to be used for day-long cruises from Hamburg to Helgoland.
+Aurora was launched as Wappen von Hamburg for HADAG at Blohm & Voss, intended to be used for day-long cruises from Hamburg to Helgoland.
 Her maiden cruise in the North Sea carried a full complement of 1,600 passengers.

 Passengers were seated in salons and cafeterias on three decks, and enjoyed the view from galleries and sun decks.
 In the 1950s through -70s, this trip was a popular getaway, especially on weekends.
 Private cars were still not the norm, and a mini-cruise provided a change of scenery in comfort.

 Furthermore, visits to the Island of Helgoland were not possible before 1955.
 Until 1952, the island had been under UK administration and was used as a Royal Air Force and Royal Navy bombing target, completely devastating the infrastructure.
 Especially in the first years after starting to open for tourism again, many people were eager to see and visit the island for themselves that had been closed off for 20 years.